 Done.
 Just like that you’ve made a beautiful gift that someone is sure to enjoy.

 Packaging Ideas Using A Container:

 The wrapped cookies are cute enough as is.

-But if you want to get fancy try putting the wrapped cookies in a cute container like a small bucket, mug, or Mason jar.
+But if you want to get fancy, try putting the wrapped cookies in a cute container like this small bucket.